The Samsung Galaxy S10 has the potential to be the most exciting phone of 2019, but only if the company makes some changes.

 Samsung Galaxy S10 news and rumors

-The biggest Galaxy S10 leak yet takes the form of a photo, possibly showing a prototype of the phone (though notably the source didn't refer to it by name but did say "this may be a design beyond", and 'Beyond' is believed to be the codename of the S10).
+We've seen a photo, possibly showing a prototype of the Galaxy S10 (though notably the source didn't refer to it by name but did say "this may be a design beyond", and 'Beyond' is believed to be the codename of the S10).

 The image, which you can see below, shows a handset with a curved screen and almost no bezel on any edge.
 There seems to be less bezel in fact than we've seen on any other phone, suggesting the front-facing camera may either pop up or be built into the screen.

-You can't see much else, but in addition to the power and volume buttons it looks like the Bixby button is making a return - if this photo really is showing the S10 and if nothing changes in the design before launch, which are two big ifs.
+You can't see much else, but in addition to the power and volume buttons it looks like the Bixby button is making a return - if this photo really is showing the S10 and if nothing changes in the design before launch, which are two big ifs, especially as reputable leaker @OnLeaks has poured cold water on the image, claiming it's fake.

-A report claims that it will use an ultrasonic Qualcomm scanner, and that Samsung has felt pressured to include one due to the fact that Vivo and Huawei both now have phones on the market with in-screen scanners.
+A report claims that it will use an ultrasonic Qualcomm scanner, and that Samsung has felt pressured to include it due to Vivo and Huawei both having phones with in-screen scanners.

-That’s in line with an earlier rumor, stating that while an in-screen scanner wouldn’t be ready in time for the Samsung Galaxy Note 9, it would be ready by sometime next year, making the Samsung Galaxy S10 a candidate for one.
+An earlier rumor also talks about an in-screen scanner, stating that while an in-screen scanner wouldn’t be ready in time for the Samsung Galaxy Note 9, it would be ready by sometime next year, making the Samsung Galaxy S10 a candidate for one.

 But Samsung might go even further and also put the speakers in the screen, as just such a display has been shown off by Samsung Display, according to OLED Info.